Dr. Stephen Tham (Fellowship Supervisor)

 Following the completion of his orthopaedic training, Eugene spent a further 3 years undertaking subspecialist fellowship training in hand, elbow shoulder surgery, including 12 months as an Honorary Hand Fellow at St. Vincent’s Hospital Melbourne and Dandenong Hospital under the supervision of Dr. Stephen Tham.

 He completed two 6 month fellowships in shoulder and elbow surgery, the first being at the Balgrist University Hospital, University of Zurich in Switzerland under Prof. Christian Gerber, followed by a further 6 month fellowship at the Harvard Shoulder Service, Massachusetts General Hospital, Boston, USA under the supervision of Dr. Jon J.P.
 Warner.

 Finally, Eugene went on to work at the Hospital for Special Surgery, Weill Cornell Medical School in New York, where he completed a 12 month ACGME-accredited fellowship in hand, upper extremity and microsurgery under renowned surgeons including Dr. Andrew Weiland, Dr. Robert Hotchkiss and Dr. Scott Wolfe.

 Eugene continues to be active in teaching and in clinical and biomechanical research.
 He has published over 100 peer reviewed articles and multiple book chapters, as well as presented at many regional, national and international conferences.
-Academically, he is an Adjunct Clinical Associate Professor with the Department of Surgery, Monash University.
+Academically, he is a Professor (Adjunct) with the Department of Surgery, Monash University.